wrsturgeon/neuroaesthetics-alpas/README.md

 }
 ```
 And everything should work!
 The blue light should flash on or off every five minutes, alternating with each measurement.

+To update to the newest version of our code, run `./update.sh`.